 McKay and Beckett also qualify for this trope.
 On the one hand, Beckett knows that Rodney isn't kidding around when he insults medicine and everything else, but he brushes them off and sees past McKay's exterior to his heart of gold (also almost immediately) to the extent that they become best friends which at the end of Season Three culminates in a Crowning Moment of Heartwarming after Beckett's "death" which many fans also considered the series' hardest hitting Tear Jerker.

 House's House and Wilson.
 Greg House, Dr. Jerk to the extreme, is the only person allowed to openly mock James Wilson's serial marriages and chronic neediness.
-They'd fall into the first category, except then you realize that Wilson's no doormat and snipes right back at House.
+Wilson's no doormat and snipes right back at House.